This is part 2 of 3 of the motivation series.

 Of course, they didn´t I just postponed them to “later”.

-This strategy worked pretty well for a couple of years, especially when I was a single student.
+This strategy worked pretty well for a couple of years.
+But it didn’t make me happy at all.

 7 MOTIVATION TIPS TO COMBAT OVERWHELM